Lantana Recovery

 • Excessive sweating

-Symptoms might also so get very square and a person might need to be hospitalized.
+Symptoms might also so get very serious and a person might need to be hospitalized.
 These symptoms are treated with different medications like benzodiazepines, neuroleptics all nutritional support.
-They are good for reducing the chances of of seizures and help managing restlessness and anxiety, Neuroleptics can also so dull the nervous activity, and nutritional support helps with managing the amount of nutrition a person receives during their food repulsion or loss of appetite due to their withdrawal symptoms.
+They are good for reducing the chances of seizures and help manage restlessness and anxiety, Neuroleptics can also so dull nervous activity, and nutritional support helps with managing the amount of nutrition a person receives during their food repulsion or loss of appetite due to their withdrawal symptoms.
 Different medications are administrated by the medical staff depending upon the range of symptoms and a person’s health and level of alcohol abuse.

-Leading up to first week of being sober you might start to get mild headaches, followed by insomnia and occasional dreams that might lure you back into drinking.
+Leading up to the first week of being sober you might start to get mild headaches, followed by insomnia and occasional dreams that might lure you back into drinking.
 This goes on for the second week as well and it happens because the toxins are leaving your body during this time.
-Anxiety, restlessness, irregular speech and feeling a little antsy, is common during the first and second week of sobriety but nothing that can be helped!
-You can use things like stress balls, silly putties, slap bracelets or quick breath exercises to help you deal with restlessness and anxiety.
+Anxiety, restlessness, irregular speech, and feeling a little antsy, are common during the first and second weeks of sobriety but nothing that can be helped!
+You can use things like stress balls, silly putties, slap bracelets, or quick breath exercises to help you deal with restlessness and anxiety.
 Breathe exercises are also great for keeping the mind fresh and getting more oxygen to the brain.
 This helps induce sleep as well!

 Week Three to Four of Sobriety: